-Shrimp and Andouille Sausage in a Creole Mustard Cream Sauce tossed in penne pasta.
-The amazing flavors that come from this creamy shrimp and sausage pasta dish belie its simplicity.
-A cream sauce made memorable by adding tangy, spicy creole mustard is the perfect match for two of South Louisiana’s natural treasures-fresh Gulf shrimp and andouille sausage.
-This is Sweet Daddy D’s Shrimp David...you’ll find this Creole treat an instant hit with your friends and family.
+Shrimp and Andouille Sausage Pasta in a Creole Mustard Sauce offers amazing Cajun and Creole flavors that belie this recipe's simplicity.
+A creamy sauce made memorable by adding tangy, spicy creole mustard is a perfect match for two of South Louisiana’s natural treasures-fresh Gulf shrimp and andouille sausage.
+Sweet Daddy D calls this recipe Shrimp David, a Creole treat that will be an instant hit with your friends and family.

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.

-- Gulf Shrimp.
-You can use either fresh or frozen shrimp in this recipe.
-See more about the shrimp in the Hints and Tips section below.
-Check out the Cajun Grocer for an online source of some great Gulf shrimp if you can't find them at your local grocery store or seafood market.
+Note on Gulf Shrimp: You can use either fresh or frozen shrimp in this recipe.
+See more about the shrimp in the Hints and Tips (FAQ) section below.

-- Andouille Sausage.
+Note on Andouille Sausage.
 Common in South Louisiana recipes, Andouille is a smoked pork sausage, typically highly spiced and often made from coarsely ground pork.
-I use a mild andouille sausage for this recipe.
-It will still add a great flavor but not clash with the mustard.
-Check out the Hints and Tips section below for more about Andouille.
+I use a mild andouille sausage for this recipe because it adds great flavor but doesn't clash with the Creole mustard.
+Check out the Hints and Tips (FAQ) section below for more about Andouille and substitutes.

-- Creole Mustard.
+Note on Creole Mustard.
 This is the real flavor driver for this recipe.
 Creole Mustard is spicy, Dijon-style grain mustard with a bit of horseradish.
-Check out the Hints and Tips section below for substitutes.
+Check out the Hints and Tips (FAQ) section below for substitutes.

-- Penne Pasta.
-Penne pasta is ideal for this dish because the sauce will cling to it very well and its structure stands up and will not be overwhelmed by the rich flavors of the sauce, shrimp and andouille.
-Check out the Hints and Tips section below for substitutes.
+Note on Penne Pasta.
+Penne pasta is ideal for this dish because the sauce will cling to it very well and its structure will not be overwhelmed by the rich flavors of the sauce.
+Check out the Hints and Tips (FAQ) section below for some substitute ideas.

 Equipment: